netbek/dw-analytics/docs/01-install.md

 ### Uninstall

-1. For each project, stop PeerDB syncing:
+1. Start the services, if not already running:

     ```shell
+    tilt up --port 29000
+    ```

+2. For each project, stop PeerDB syncing:

+    ```shell
     ./scripts/cli.sh peerdb uninstall PROJECT_NAME
     ```

-2. Delete all the data and Docker images:
+3. Delete all the data and Docker images:

     ```shell
     ./scripts/destroy.sh